 A big part of the Cx razor head design at Carbon Shaving Co. is how we clamp and pinch the leading edge of the razor blade, close to the cutting edge - making it less flexible, reducing blade chatter resulting in a stiff blade similar to the shave you would get from a straight-edge razor at a barbershop.
 Other features include our web design base plate which helps in reducing soap build-up, lowering overall weight, ease of washing and flushing your razor after each stroke.
 On the materials front, Marine Grade 316L Stainless Steel and Titanium would be considered premium materials which are much more resistant to rusting than 303 or 304 stainless steel or aluminum.

 Why consider a change?

-A wet shave starts off with hot water that will help to open your pores, soften and relaxes the skin, and raise the whiskers and stubble.
-The lather and your brush are used to exfoliate your skin, moisturize it, raise the hair more and allow the razor to do its job.
+A wet shave starts off with warm water that will help to open your pores, soften and relaxes the skin, and raise the whiskers and stubble.
+The lather and your brush are used to exfoliate your skin, moisturize it, raise the hair more effectively allowing the razor to do its job smoothly.
 It is like having a facial day spa or barbershop shave versus running a lawnmower on your face with a dull blade.
 It is a morning or night experience, and with the routine, it becomes a reflective time, a relaxing moment, and can lead to a great start or end of the day.